Chapter 10: Agriculture and Food

 A market garden is a relatively small-scale business, growing vegetables, fruits, and flowers (Figure 10.19).
 The farms are small, from under one acre to a few acres (.5-1.5 hectares).
 The diversity of crops is sometimes cultivated in greenhouses, distinguishing it from other types of farming.
 Commercial gardening and fruit farming are quite diverse, requiring more manual labor and gardening techniques.
 In the United States, commercial gardening and fruit farming are the predominant types of agriculture in the Southeast, the region with a warm and humid climate and a long growing season.
 In addition to the traditional vegetables and fruits (tomatoes, lettuce, onions, peaches, apples, cherries), a new kind of commercial gardening has developed in the Northeast.
 This is a non-traditional market garden, growing crops that, although limited, are increasingly demanded by consumers, such as asparagus, mushrooms, peppers, and strawberries.
 Market gardening has become an alternative business, significantly profitable and sustainable, especially with the recent popularity of organic and local food.

 Figure 10.19 | Market Farming; Author | U.S. Department of Agriculture; Source | Wikimedia Commons; License | Public Domain.
-A garden with edible plants for use in a culinary school in Lawrenceville, Georgia
+A garden with edible plants for use in a culinary school in Lawrenceville, Georgia.

 10.2.3 Mediterranean Agriculture

 The term “Mediterranean agriculture” applies to the agriculture done in those regions that have a Mediterranean type of climate, hot and dry summers, and moist and mild winters.
 Five major regions in the world have a Mediterranean type of agriculture, such as the lands that border the Mediterranean Sea (South Europe, North Africa, and the Middle East), California, central Chile, South Africa’s Cape, and in parts of southwestern and southern Australia (Figure 10.20).
 Farming is intensive, highly specialized, and varied in the kinds of crops raised.
-The hilly Mediterranean lands, also known as “orchard lands of the world,” are dominated by citrus fruits (oranges, lemons, and grapefruits), olives (primary for cooking oil), figs, dates, and grapes (primarily for wine), which are mainly for export.
+The hilly Mediterranean lands, also known as “orchard lands of the world,” are dominated by citrus fruits (oranges, lemons, and grapefruits), olives (primarily for cooking oil), figs, dates, and grapes (primarily for wine), which are mainly for export.
 These and other commodities flow to distant markets, Mediterranean products tending to be popular and commanding high prices.
 Yet, the warm and sunny Mediterranean climate also allows a wide range of other food crops, such as cereals (wheat, especially) and vegetables, cultivated especially for domestic consumption.

 Figure 10.20 Mediterranean Regions; Author | User “me ne frego”; Source | Wikimedia Commons; License | CC BY SA 4.0.